dylan-lang/opendylan/documentation/intro-dylan/source/multiple-dispatch.rst

 Dylan also allows functions to dispatch on specific objects.
 For example, state inspectors might pass the governor's car without actually looking at it.
-Dylan expresses this situation using :term:`singletons`, objects which are treated as though they were in a class of their own.
+Dylan expresses this situation using :drm:`singletons`, objects which are treated as though they were in a class of their own.
 For example:

 .. code-block:: dylan